athaeryn/buildhosts/README.md

 Manginx
 -------

-To run manginx, just do `hosts --nginx`.
+To run manginx, just do

+    $ buildhosts --nginx

 As far as configuring goes, just make sure you have an `xip` directory in the same directory as your `nginx.conf`.
-Then just duplicate and server_name lines and alter them like so:
+Then just duplicate any server_name lines in your `nginx.conf` and alter them like so:

 ### Before:
     server_name foobar.local;